XiangdongYan/XiangdongYan.github.io/_pages/cv.md

 🌟 Hobbies
 ------
-Beyond technical endeavors, I nurture a lifelong passion for literary exploration and creative expression, channeling ideas into written narratives.

-Melodic introspection through the harmonica and curated auditory inspiration serve as meditative counterpoints, balancing analytical rigor with creative rejuvenation.
-Equally vital are my pursuits in nature—swimming, skiing, trail running, and alpine ascents—where physical vitality meets strategic discipline, fostering resilience through communion with untamed landscapes.

-Together, these practices cultivate a harmonious equilibrium between mind, craft, and body, grounding my ethos of approaching life’s challenges with artistry, intention, and an enduring reverence for growth.
+I am an avid reader and writer, passions that fuel creativity and broaden my perspective.
+Music serves as both a creative outlet and a source of inspiration—whether I’m unwinding with the harmonica or drawing energy from curated playlists.

+To balance mental focus with physical vitality, I embrace outdoor pursuits like swimming, skiing, trail running, and mountaineering.
+These activities challenge me to grow while fostering discipline, resilience, and a deep appreciation for the natural world.

 <br><br><br>

 *"The harmonica is the only instrument that breathes.
-When you play it, you’re breathing poetry."*
+When you play it, you’re breathing poetry."* <br>
 *— Charlie Musselwhite*